fish-shell/fish-shell/doc_src/language.rst

 Locale Variables
 ^^^^^^^^^^^^^^^^

 The "locale" of a program is its set of language and regional settings that depend on language and cultural convention.
 In UNIX, these are made up of several categories.
-For example, :envvar:`LC_CTYPE` defines character classification and case conversion, while :envvar:`LC_TIME` defines the time formats.
+The categories are:

 .. envvar:: LANG

    This is the typical environment variable for specifying a locale.
 A user may set this variable to express the language they speak, their region, and a character encoding.
 The actual values are specific to their platform, except for special values like ``C`` or ``POSIX``.

+   The value of LANG is used for each category unless the variable for that category was set or LC_ALL is set.
+So typically you only need to set LANG.

+   An example value might be ``en_US.UTF-8`` for the american version of english and the UTF-8 encoding, or ``de_AT.UTF-8`` for the austrian version of german and the UTF-8 encoding.
+   Your operating system might have a ``locale`` command that you can call as ``locale -a`` to see a list of defined locales.

+   A UTF-8 encoding is recommended.

 .. envvar:: LC_ALL

    Overrides the :envvar:`LANG` environment variable and the values of the other ``LC_*`` variables.
+If this is set, none of the other variables are used for anything.

+   Usually the other variables should be used instead.
+Use LC_ALL only when you need to override something.

 .. envvar:: LC_COLLATE

-   Specifies the locale to use for the ``LC_COLATE`` category.
-This determines the rules about equivilance of cases and alphabetical ordering: collation.
+   This determines the rules about equivalence of cases and alphabetical ordering: collation.

 .. envvar:: LC_CTYPE

-   Specifies the locale to use for the ``LC_CTYPE`` category, which determines classification rules, like if the type of character is an alpha, digit, and so on.
+   This determines classification rules, like if the type of character is an alpha, digit, and so on.
+   Most importantly, it defines the text *encoding* - which numbers map to which characters.
+On modern systems, this should typically be something ending in "UTF-8".

 .. envvar:: LC_MESSAGES